A fully interactive service to register your businesses and pay associated registration fees with your credit card

-The Division of Taxation is offering a seminar in 2016.
-The focus will be taxes on short-term residential rentals.
+The Division of Taxation is offering a seminar in 2016 about taxes on short-term residential rentals.
 The seminar is open to property owners, real estate agents, tax professionals, and others.
 Topics include registering with the Division of Taxation, calculating and collecting the taxes, sending the taxes to the Division, and filing returns.
 Questions will also be answered.

-To view the main presentation for the seminar, please click on the following link: Presentation.
+To view the main presentation for the seminar about short-term residential rental taxes, please click on the following link: Presentation.

 If you rent out an entire house, an entire cottage, an entire condo, an entire apartment, or other such accommodation, and the rental period is for 30 days or less, collect from your tenants the 7% sales tax and the 1% hotel tax and send all of the tax revenue to the Rhode Island Division of Taxation.